dotnet/docs/docs/standard/base-types/best-practices-regex.md

 ## Handle object instantiation appropriately

-At the heart of .NET's regular expression object model, is the <xref:System.Text.RegularExpressions.Regex?displayProperty=nameWithType> class, which represents the regular expression engine.
+At the heart of .NET's regular expression object model is the <xref:System.Text.RegularExpressions.Regex?displayProperty=nameWithType> class, which represents the regular expression engine.
 Often, the single greatest factor that affects regular expression performance is the way in which the <xref:System.Text.RegularExpressions.Regex> engine is used.
 Defining a regular expression involves tightly coupling the regular expression engine with a regular expression pattern.
-That coupling process, whether it involves instantiating a <xref:System.Text.RegularExpressions.Regex> object by passing its constructor a regular expression pattern or calling a static method by passing it the regular expression pattern and the string to be analyzed, is by necessity an expensive one.
+That coupling process is expensive, whether it involves instantiating a <xref:System.Text.RegularExpressions.Regex> object by passing its constructor a regular expression pattern or calling a static method by passing it the regular expression pattern and the string to be analyzed.

 > [!NOTE]
-> For a detailed discussion of the performance implications of using interpreted and compiled regular expressions, see [Optimizing Regular Expression Performance, Part II: Taking Charge of Backtracking](/archive/blogs/bclteam/optimizing-regular-expression-performance-part-ii-taking-charge-of-backtracking-ron-petrusha) in the BCL Team blog.
+> For a detailed discussion of the performance implications of using interpreted and compiled regular expressions, see the blog post [Optimizing Regular Expression Performance, Part II: Taking Charge of Backtracking](/archive/blogs/bclteam/optimizing-regular-expression-performance-part-ii-taking-charge-of-backtracking-ron-petrusha).

 You can couple the regular expression engine with a particular regular expression pattern and then use the engine to match the text in several ways: